Texting the course

 But the extreme nature of this particular study technique perhaps illustrates a broader issue.
 The conventional textbook sold for an outrageous price by a small band of publishers is, one hopes, on the way out.
 The internet in particular is undermining their business model, and we’ll be none the worse for that.
 In one interesting development, an American community college now runs a course that uses only open source material, and the students therefore do not need to buy anything.
 The college calculates that this saves each student $2,000 per annum.

 For many lecturers the textbook was a comforting prop, providing them with course materials that needed no assembling.
 For students, such books were often profoundly anti-intellectual, suggesting to them (even where that was not the authors’ intention) that there is a ‘correct’ answer to every question, even highly theoretical ones.
 However, it is important that what replaces them is not just smartly digital, but is also part of a genuine introduction to real scholarship.
 I suspect that the post-textbook course materials handed out or made available on online learning platforms such as Blackboard or Moodle are often unimaginative and as prescriptive as the old textbooks – though of course there are also many examples of genuinely good practice.

 New technology has freed the universities and colleges from the clutches of publishing cartels.
-But that must lead to something more profound than a narrow range of online materials; or your girlfriend’s mobile phone texts.Explore posts in the same categories: education, media comment below, or link to this permanent URL from your own site.
+But that must lead to something more profound than a narrow range of online materials; or your girlfriend’s mobile phone texts.education, media comment below, or link to this permanent URL from your own site.